 - You should also upload documentation on the analytical method and any relevant information needed for the reference laboratory to undertake the evaluation of the method.
 If relevant, submit the EU No Fee Acknowledgement Letter or make reference to any evaluation which may have already been undertaken by the EU Reference laboratory on the feed additive in question.
 Make clear in your application if you consider that Article 5(4) of retained EU Regulation 378/2005 applies and that the conditions for placing the feed additive on the market fall within the scope of a previously evaluated method.

 - After receiving your application, we will contact you to agree and set out the process for payment of any fees due to be paid for the analytical assessment as laid down in the legislation.
 We will also provide details on how to send the three samples (and standards) where applicable to the Reference Laboratory.

 The European Food Safety Authority (EFSA) has previously developed technical guidance on the requirements of application dossiers.
 This guidance generally remains relevant as our approach is based on EU processes.
 You should follow the parts that relate to the development of dossiers only and not the application process:

-If your feed additive has been authorised by the European Commission (EC) before 1 January 2021 and the necessary legislation is in place, that authorisation will remain valid in Great Britain.
+If your feed additive was authorised by the European Commission (EC) and the Regulation entered into force before 1 January 2021 and the necessary legislation is in place, that authorisation will remain valid in Great Britain.

 Re-authorisation of feed additives